 Construction activities within the site would not take place within a floodplain (Reference 4.1-5).
-However, the STP property is located almost entirely within the Texas Coastal Management Program (CMP) Coastal Management Zone (CMZ) (Figure 2.2-1), therefore SMALL to MODERATE construction impacts would take place within a coastal zone (Subsection 2.2.1.1).
-Additional impacts to land secondarily affected by construction, as related to the CMZ, are discussed in Subsection 4.1.1.2.
-To mitigate impacts, STPNOC would maintain communication with local and regional governmental and nongovernmental organizations (e.g., LCRA, FEMA, etc.) to verify that construction activities comply with the CMP.
+However, the STP property is located almost entirely within the coastal zone as defined by the Texas Coastal Management Program (CMP) (Figure 2.2-1), therefore SMALL to MODERATE construction impacts would take place within the coastal zone (Subsection 2.2.1.1).
+Additional impacts to land secondarily affected by construction are discussed in Section 4.1.
+To mitigate impacts, STPNOC would maintain communication with local and regional governmental and nongovernmental organizations (e.g., LCRA, etc.) to verify that construction activities comply with applicable laws and regulations.

-Approximately 114 acres (110 manmade and 3.9 non-jurisdictional) of both non-jurisdictional and man-made wetlands can be found on the STP site (Figure 2.4-3).
-The man-made wetlands totaling 110 acres (Reference 4.1-1) are located approximately 1800 feet north of the essential cooling pond.
+Approximately 127.6 acres of wetlands can be found on the STP site (Figure 2.4-3).
+Man-made wetlands totaling 110 acres (Reference 4.1-1) are located approximately 1800 feet north of the essential cooling pond.
 These wetlands would not be disturbed by construction activities.
-Non-jurisdictional wetland areas (a total of 12, equaling 3.9 acres) are found primarily on the STP site approximately 5000 feet southwest of STP 2, and approximately 500 feet northwest of the main cooling reservoir berm.
-One wetland (wetland No. 001), 0.165 acre in size, is located in the cooling tower footprint and will have to be filled.
-The other non-jurisdictional wetlands are located in areas designated as temporary laydown and spoil areas.
-To the extent practical, these sites will be avoided during the construction phase, thus limiting direct impacts.
+Other wetland areas (a total of 29, equaling 17.6 acres) are found on the STP site.
+The wetlands are located near areas designated as temporary laydown, construction office, construction parking, and spoil areas.
+These sites will be avoided and protected during the construction phase, thus limiting direct impacts.
 STP would use silt fences and other erosion control devices, as needed, to help mitigate the possibility of surface water runoff from proposed construction activities impacting the STP site's surface water drainage features. (for more information, see Subsection 4.3.1.1).

 Care would be taken so that sensitive areas are not impacted by other construction activities.
-As shown in Figure 3.9S-1, where possible, locations for temporary construction facilities have been carefully selected to avoid man-made or non-jurisdictional wetland areas within the STP property.
+As shown in Figure 3.9S-1, where possible, locations for temporary construction facilities have been carefully selected to avoid man-made or natural wetland areas within the STP property.